binary-lover/Blokchain-notes/README.md

 - Gas is a unit that measures the amount of computational effort required to execute operations on the Ethereum network.

 - It is used to allocate resources of the Ethereum Virtual Machine (EVM) so that the network can remain decentralized.

+- It goes high when the network is busy and goes low when the network is not busy.

 ### Transaction Fee